International Students and Visiting Scholars

 Student Organizations and International Student Groups

-The Wisconsin Involvement Network has a list of over 900 clubs and organizations.
-A few that are of interests to many School of Education graduate students include:
+Additionally, the Wisconsin Involvement Network has a list of over 900 clubs and organizations.
+These are campus-wide organizations.
+Search by keyword.

 International students typically hold F-1 (foreign student) visas.
 F-1 visas allow students to work in the United States in their field of study with proper authorization before and after graduation.
 Learn more about F-1 employment.

 Curricular Practical Training (CPT) is employment authorization for F-1 students.
 It allows them to work in an internship, co-op, or practicum that is directly related to their major field of study.
-See Study in the States information on CPT.
+Learn more about CPT at UW-Madison.

 Optional Practical Training (OPT) allows F-1 students to work off-campus in a job directly related to their major field of study to apply the knowledge and skills gained in the classroom to practical work experience in the U.S. There is also OPT STEM for eligible STEM majors.
 Learn more about OPT.